SouthGreenPlatform/genoring/README.md

 ### Trouble shooting

 * If Drupal pages load but without style and images (many 404 in logs), it might be because of a Docker volume mounting issue.
 The proxy server can not access static files.
 You will have to investigate if the volumes are properly mounted and were correctly initialized.

 * When installing Drupal (the first time), the database docker logs a couple of errors like "ERROR:  relation "..." does not exist ...
-STATEMENT:  SELECT ...".
+STATEMENT:  SELECT...".
   These errors, as long as they occure before Drupal installation is completed, can be ignored as they are due to the way Drupal checks if tables exist.

+* "The provided host name is not valid for this server." error message means you did not setup the environment variable "DRUPAL_TRUSTED_HOST" in "env/genoring.env" when installing.
+  You will have to edit "./volumes/drupal/web/sites/default/settings.php" and update the setting "$settings['trusted_host_patterns']".

+* Mails are not sent: the "DRUPAL_SITE_MAIL" environment variable as not been set properly.

 ## Support